 Those who are trading through a limited company can take out business loans secured on their homes or on business premises they own.
 These have proved useful for those declined by the high street due to insufficient trading accounts or a poor credit history.

-We have seen scenarios where lenders have taken a third charge which allows self-employed borrowers to retain their competitive first and second charges and borrow less at the higher business interest rates.
-A third charge is also helpful where the bank (sometimes holding a second charge for an overdraft) want its debt reduced.
-Rather than recalling the whole debt, which could scuttle the business, we have arranged loans to simply keep the bank at bay whilst the business either restructured or improved trading.
+We have seen scenarios where lenders have allowed a third charge.
+This allows self-employed borrowers to retain their competitive first and second charges and borrow less at the higher business interest rates.
+A third charge is also helpful where the bank (sometimes holding a second charge for an overdraft) wants its debt reduced.
+Recalling the whole debt could scuttle the business.
+We have therefore arranged loans to simply keep the bank at bay whilst the business either restructured or improved trading.

 Where borrowers are starting a new business in a limited company, our lenders will lend in scenarios the high street lenders would never consider.

-Many contract workers are penalised because they move from one job to another, despite enjoying virtually continuous employment – or should we say self employment?
+Many contract workers are penalised because they move from one job to another.
+This is despite enjoying virtually continuous employment – or should we say self employment?

-Whilst most lenders are nervous of this scenario, we have lenders which recognise the transient nature of the contractor’s role and effectively treat them in a similar manner to employed borrowers.
-Of course they will be looking for stable and regular income but are sympathetic to people who move contracts or even move industry.
-Explain your situation to a Promise Money adviser and they will approach the lenders most likely to accept your application at the best rates we have available.
+Whilst most lenders are nervous of this scenario, we have lenders which recognise the transient nature of the contractor’s role.
+They effectively treat them in a similar manner to employed borrowers.
+They will be looking for stable and regular income but are sympathetic to people who move contracts or even industry.
+Explain your situation to a Promise Money adviser.
+They will approach the lenders most likely to accept your application at the best rates we have available.

 Landlords, Buy to Lets and HMO’s

-In the BTL sector raising capital for deposits or to refurbish properties has become tougher due to changes in tax laws and regulations which more rigorously test affordability.
+In the BTL sector raising capital for deposits or to refurbish properties has become tougher.
+This is due to changes in tax laws and regulations which more rigorously test affordability.

-The second charge sector has reacted in a number of ways with some prime lenders reducing their rates, offering 5 year fixed rates and allowing additional earned income to be used to support shortfalls in the rental coverage.
+The second charge sector has reacted in a number of ways with some prime lenders reducing their rates.
+Other are offering 5 year fixed rates and allowing additional earned income to be used to support shortfalls in the rental coverage.
 More cases are now being accepted as a result of these changes.